-- The dogs enclosure must be constructed so that it is escape proof and so young children cannot get in to it.
-This also applies to any place where the dog is temporarily kept or visiting.
+- The dog's enclosure must be constructed so that it is escape-proof and young children cannot enter it.
+This also applies to any place where the dog is temporarily kept.

-- At anytime the dog is in a public place it must be muzzled in a way to prevent it biting a person or animal.
+- At all times the dog is in a public place it must be muzzled in a way to prevent it biting a person or animal

 I have one of these breeds or a cross breed but it isn't dangerous?